Frequently Asked Questions

 What kinds of costs can my scholarship cover?

 Most Unity Foundation scholarships are one-time scholarships and are not renewable.
 Some scholarships allow for applicants to receive the award multiple years but recipients must apply and be selected each year.
 Of the few that are renewable, recipients must complete a renewal application providing verification of their continued eligibility.

 How are recipients selected?

 A Selection Committee named by Unity Foundation of La Porte County independently reviews all scholarship applications.
 Committee members sign confidentiality agreements, and all information from the applications is kept in the strictest of confidence.

 When will I be notified?

-All applicants will be notified of their award status by June 7th.
+All applicants will be notified of their award status in early June.
 All notifications will be sent to the email address provided on the student application.
 It is critical that applicants make Unity Foundation aware of any changes to their email address throughout the selection process.